jnthn/6model/java/README.txt

 C# has some language features that Java currently lacks, to safely provide what C and C++ call pointers to functions.

 The C# 'Func' generic type is a parameterized type.
-Variables declared as 'Func<paramtype [,...], rettype>' store anonymous functions that take certain parameters and return a certain result.
+A variable declared as 'Func<paramtype [,...], rettype>' is a kind of delegate that encapsulates an anonymous function that takes specified parameters and returns a specified result.
 Call the function using the Invoke(...) method on the Func variable.

 The C# '=>' operator (also called Lambda) creates a reference to a block of code.
 Store that reference in a Func variable.

 The C# 'delegate' type contains a collection of function pointers.
-When the delegate is called, each function that is pointed to gets called in an unspecified order.
+When the delegate is invoked, each function that is pointed to gets called in an unspecified order.
 Useful for multicast notification, event handlers and publish and subscribe architectures.